Prince Mateen and Anisha Isa Kalebic's Brunei royal wedding: Events, guest list and more

-The Brunei royal wedding bells are ringing.
-Prince Abdul Mateen and Anisha Isa Kalebic will be tying the knot over a 10-day ceremony, starting 7 January.
+The Brunei royal wedding bells are ringing, with Prince Abdul Mateen and Anisha Isa Kalebic tying the knot over a 10-day ceremony, starting 7 January.
 We break down all the details, from the guest list and ceremonies to the wedding date.

 Prince Abdul Mateen, fourth son and 10th child of the Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah of Brunei Darussalam, got engaged to Kalebic, the granddaughter of the Sultan’s special advisor, Pehin Dato Isa, in October 2023.